vik0t0r/vik0t0r.github.io/_posts/2025-12-08-ESP32-arduino-RE.md

 media_subpath: /assets/img/arduino/
 ---
 ## Introduction

-ESP32 is a popular SoC made by espressif systems, espressif provides developers with the esp-idf a development framewor, however most hobbiest use arduino which is built as an abstracion layer on top of esp-idf.
+The ESP32 is a very popular SoC from Espressif Systems.
+While Espressif provides the **ESP-IDF** as its official development framework, most hobbyist projects are built using **Arduino**, which acts as a higher-level abstraction layer on top of ESP-IDF.

-In this blogpost we will explore how we can use ghidra to decompile a esp32 arduino binary and find what is it doing.
-For this example we will be using an example program created for the purpose, then we have to create signatures for known functions for as much code as posible and then we have to load it into ghidra
+From a reverse-engineering perspective, this abstraction is a double-edged sword.
+On one hand, Arduino makes development fast and accessible; on the other, it hides the structure of the original program once everything is compiled into a raw flash image with no symbols, no type information, and very little high-level context left.

+In this blog post, we’ll walk through a practical, end-to-end workflow for decompiling an **Arduino-ESP32 binary** using **Ghidra**, and making sense of what it actually does.

+We’ll start from a simple Arduino sketch created specifically for this purpose, compile it ourselves, and then work backwards from the generated firmware.
+Along the way, we’ll:
+- Extract and understand the relevant flash images,
+- Generate **Function ID** signatures from a known ELF,
+- Load the stripped binary into Ghidra using a custom ESP32 loader,
+- And finally, clean up and fix the decompiler output to recover `app_main()`, `setup()`, and `loop()`.

+Although the example firmware is intentionally simple, the techniques shown here apply equally well to real-world ESP32 devices where you only have access to a `.bin` or a full flash dump and no source code at all.

 ## Step 1: Obtaining the .bin file